MrZLeviatan/Conceptos_EnJava-Concepts_InJava/Recursividad/Readme.md

 * ## [_Ejercicio 03 / Exercise 03_](Ejercicios%20Array/Ejercicio3)
-En este ejercicio se pide encontrar el número menor del arreglo ya quemado en ambos sentidos del mismo utilizando los métodos recursividad.
+This exercise requires finding the smallest number in a predefined array, traversing it in both directions (from start to end and from end to start) using recursive methods.
->In this exercise you are asked to find the smallest number of the already burned array in both directions using the recursion methods.
+>En este ejercicio se requiere encontrar el número menor en un arreglo predefinido, recorriéndolo en ambos sentidos (de inicio a fin y de fin a inicio) utilizando métodos recursivos.

 * ## [_Ejercicio 05 / Exercise 05_](Ejercicios%20Array/Ejercicio5)